gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 ```

 Now run `yarn deploy` or `npm run deploy`.
 Preview changes in your github page `https://username.github.io/project-name/`.
 You also can also find the link to your site on Github under `Settings` > `Github Pages`.

+### Deploying a user/organization site
+For the initial deployment of a user/organization site on Github pages, we need to push the **build** files on a new repository named `username.github.io`.

+In your terminal, `cd` to your gatsby project and run `gatsby build` or `npm run build` or `yarn build` (if you have yarn installed).
+Copy the all the contents of the `public` folder in a new folder outside the gatsby project.

+In Github, create a new repository with the name `username.github.io` (*Important: the repository name should be in this format* [See more details about Github Pages](https://pages.github.com/)).
+In your terminal `cd` to your new folder that contains the build files then run `git init` then `git remote add origin https://github.com/username/username.github.io.git` to initialize the Git repository.
+Now run `git add .` and `git commit -m "your message"` to commit changes.
+Run `git push -u origin master` to push changes to the Github repository.

+Visit `https://username.github.io` to preview changes.

+To update the site, just run the build command again, copy the build files to the static site folder, then commit and push your changes again to the `username.github.io` repository.

 ## Debugging tips